m6r3k/LiFePo4-BMS/README.md

 # LiFePO4 battery managment system

-BMS is based on BQ7790521 IC from Texas Instrument.
+The BMS is based on BQ7790521 IC from Texas Instruments.
 IC controling UnderVoltage, OverVoltege, Temperature.
 Edition with LTC6101 can measure only output current.